amitics/faderco/README.md

 # Hello Motherfucker

-Welcome to the WordPress development repository!
-Please check out the [contributor handbook](https://make.wordpress.org/core/handbook/) for information about how to open bug reports, contribute patches, test changes, write documentation, or get involved in any way you can.
+Welcome to the faderco development repository!
+Please bring coke and walid and 59 for information about how to open bug reports, contribute patches, test changes, write documentation, or get involved in any way you can.

 * [Getting Started](#getting-started)
 * [Credentials](#credentials)